development and production.

 - Application Identifier - This is a public identifier used in client-side applications to identify your application.
 It is unique to an environment in an organization and is different from

-. - Provider Identifier - This is an identifier for a provider in a channel.
+Provider Identifier. - Provider Identifier - This is an identifier for a provider in a channel.
 For example, say you’re using email notifications.
 Here, two different providers will have two different

-, each unique to one integration.
-For example, if you’ve two slack integrations, they will have two differentProvider Identifier
+Provider Identifier.
+Even if you’re using two different integration of the same provider, you’ll have two differentProvider Identifier, each unique to one integration.
+For example, if you’ve two slack integrations, they will have two differentProvider Identifier. - API Secret Key - A secret key used when communicating with the

-from your backend services.
+Novu APIfrom your backend services.

 Promoting pending changes to production

 After making a change to a workflow or brand relating settings, this change will be added under the changes page in the admin panel.
-A change is generated by making a difference between thedevelopment
+A change is generated by making a difference between thedevelopment environment and the target production environment.
+All pending changes will be listed on the changes page.

 A change can either be applied manually or by pressing the Promote all changes button.